ca-carr/smart_contracts/seminar-5/01-create-token.md

 We will be using the OpenZeppelin wizard for the next bit (https://wizard.openzeppelin.com/) for the next bit, selecting Mintable, Burnable, Pausable, Callback and Permit.

-We can then paste the code we are given into SCT161.sol, it should look like the following:
+We can then paste the code we are given into SCT161.sol, it should look like the following *(note: we have altered the mint function from that given by openzeppelin, why?*):

 ```js
 // SPDX-License-Identifier: MIT